Puppy teething – is probably the number one complaint from new puppy owners. Why is my puppy biting everything in sight and me, so much?

 We literally want to get them addicted to chew toys.
 For puppy teething, they will act as heroes, especially when they grow older – they’ll know exactly what to chew on!

-Here’s a list of different types of teething toys to give you some ideas:
+Here’s a list of the best teething toys for puppies to give you some ideas:

-- Softer chew toys: Some puppies are not hard chewers and appreciate something a little more gentler to chew and suckle on.
+Softer chew toys: Some puppies are not hard chewers and appreciate something a little gentler to chew and suckle on.

 3. Puppy-proof your home